-Summer Reading Assignment AP United States History Mrs. Colborn
+Summer Reading Assignment AP United States History Mr. Luneau

-Email: lcolborn@ovs.org
+Email: tluneau@ovs.org

 Expectations: APUSH is a fast-paced college-level course.
-It is expected and required that you will complete this summer assignment and come to school in August prepared to hand in this completed assignment. \The first unit exam will be during the first week of classes.
+It is expected and required that you will complete this summer assignment and come to school in August prepared to hand in this completed assignment.
+The first unit exam will be during the first week of classes.